Deborah gardens as a hobby and enjoys organic vegetables in her kitchen. She keeps a variety of edible plants in her

 It will not do well in cold weather, so it is best to plant in the soil during the warm season.
 Plant in a sunny location, as basil likes at least five hours of full sun a day.
 It is a perfect herb to grow on windowsills or in a pot.

 If planted in a pot, bring it inside during the winter.
 Be sure to water it daily.

 Chives are an easy herb to grow.
 Once planted (especially if done so in the ground), it never goes away.
 This herb will grow all year round, including in the winter season.

-It is important to remember, though, that they should be thinned if planted from seed.
+It is important to remember, however, that they should be thinned if planted from seed.
 If transplanted from a pot, the little plants should be spread out to provide room for the chives to multiply.